Quickly develop apps with App Studio for Microsoft Teams

 The capabilities section of the Manifest Editor is where the app's capabilities are defined and where details of each of those capabilities are listed.

 Team Tabs.
-A team tab becomes part of a channel and provides a single kind of information to a team.
+A team tab becomes part of a channel and provides quick access to team information and resources.
 For example, the Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
 Users can drill down to the relevant context, but they should not be able to navigate outside the tab.
 The Power BI tab, for instance, doesn't enable navigation to other Power BI reports, but it does enable the Go to website button that launches the report in the main Power BI website.

 For team tabs, you must provide a Configuration URL to present options and gather information so users can customize the content and experience of your tab.
 This iframed HTML page is displayed when a user first adds the tab to a channel.